ronimk/CLIChess/README.md

 as many moves as the user likes, for example).
 <br>
 <br>
-This decision, however, made the handling of those special moves a bit messy at certain areas.
-For example, the castling and the promotion had to be handled separately and in a very different manner from the analysis of normal moves.
+This, however, made the handling of the special moves a bit messy.
+For example, the castling and the promotion had to be handled separately and in a very different manner from the analysis of normal moves, which complicated the GameManager quite a lot.
+On the other had, since the move rules of chess are very heterogenous, they will complicate a program design anyway.
 <br>
 <br>
 The MoveAnalysisResults-ds with a purely public interface was designed for easy passing of any relevant